ShortArrow/pyxlimg/README.md

 Pyxlimg is for extracting images from xlsx.
 It has a high affinity with other libraries.
 This is because you can treat the image as an instance of Pillow.Image.
 I hope it will be incorporated into openpyxl and pylightxl in the future.

+# Concept

+Images are difficult to handle with xlwings, openpyxl, and pylightxl.
+Especially linter and type annotation are difficult.
+Complement these.
+And the goal is to make it easier to do OCR etc. using xlsx in Python.

 # Install

 Recommended to install using pip.